FOSSonTop/gamedev/godot/pong-2D/getting-started.md

 title: Getting Started
 ---
 <!--Installation and prep -->
+> [!WARNING]
+> This guide is unfinished, and this will be filled out later.

 This section focuses on getting Godot set up on your system before you follow further guides.